nylas/nylas-ruby/README.md

 ## Deployment

-The Inbox ruby gem uses [Jeweler](https://github.com/technicalpickles/jeweler) for release management.
+The Nilas ruby gem uses [Jeweler](https://github.com/technicalpickles/jeweler) for release management.
 Jeweler should be installed automatically when you call `bundle`, and extends `rake` to include a few more commands.
 When you're ready to release a new version, edit `lib/version.rb` and then build:

     rake build